The stigma of intimate examinations still causes extreme anxiety in many women throughout the UK.

 Super Gonorrhoea has been diagnosed in two more women in the UK, serving as a stark reminder of the importance of sexual health awareness and taking a common sense approach.

-The two women who remain unnamed, have connections to Ibiza, with one recently traveling there and having unprotected sex, and the other having sexual contact with a male who had recently visited Ibiza.
-This is the first ever case of a super Gonorrhoea diagnosis for a British citizen with no link to Asia.
+The two women, who remain unnamed, have connections to Ibiza, with one recently travelling there and having unprotected sex and the other having sexual contact with a male who had recently visited Ibiza.
+This is the first-ever case of a super Gonorrhoea diagnosis for a British citizen with no link to Asia.

-Although diagnosis in the UK is still very rare, health chiefs have warned the infection ‘has the potential to spread globally’.
+Although diagnosis in the UK is rare, health chiefs have warned that the infection ‘has the potential to spread globally’.

 HIV scientific breakthrough